spnkrtv/SemrushTestAssignment/README.md

 ## Step 3.
 Compose an app

-Write down the following code in any text editor and name it application.py
+Write down the following code in any text editor and name it application.py.
+This app will simply recieve requests on 8000 port.
 ```
 import http.server
 import socketserver